spacetelescope/acstools/doc/source/calacs_hstcal.rst

     * flt.fits: Same as existing FLT.
     * flc.fits: Similar to FLT, except with pixel-based CTE correction applied.

-Using ASN as input with CRREJ:
+Using ASN as input with ACSREJ:

     * crj.fits: Same as existing CRJ.
     * crc.fits: Similar to CRJ, except with pixel-based CTE correction applied.